henrygabriels/infinite-chat/README.md

 # infinite chat

-A terminal chat client with tool-based conversation history access, based (poorly) on Retrieval-Augmented Language Models (RLM).
-Originally based on research by Alex L. Zhang and Omar Khattab from MIT OASYS lab.
+A terminal chat client with tool-based conversation history access, based (loosely - no secondary model) on Retrieval-Augmented Language Models (RLM).
+Originally based on [research by Alex L. Zhang and Omar Khattab from MIT OASYS lab](https://alexzhang13.github.io/blog/2025/rlm/).

 It will *ideally* give me (and maybe you!) one chat context + retrieval forever, in the terminal, for all the errata / to-do stuff which God knows where I saved.
 I plan on just leaving this open in one of my 'always open' terminal windows for a few weeks to see what happens.

 This implementation has only been minimally tested with GLM 4.6 in Ghostty on Mac "OS 26".
+The code is clean, but the actual action of doing bad RAG (brag?) on my own conversation history - where I probably repeat the same words often - is untested, since the paper is fresh.

 ## What It Does